pennhanlee/tp/docs/UserGuide.md

     {Field} refers to any of the following:
    * `n/` : Sort by Name
    * `g/` : Sort by Genre
-   * `b/` : Sort by bookmarked page
+   * `b/` : Sort by Bookmarked Page
-   * `rp/` : Sort by reading progress
+   * `rp/` : Sort by Reading Progress
 </div>

 <div markdown="block" class="alert alert-warning">
 :star: **Important Details:**

-   * You should not add any inputs behind the prefixes
+   * You should not add any inputs behind the prefixes.
    * You can interact with your sorted books with their updated `INDEX` on the displayed list.
 </div>

 Example Command | Result
 -----------------|--------
-`sort n/` | Returns a list of books sorted by name in alphabetical order.
-`sort g/` | Returns a list of books sorted by genre in alphabetical order.
-`sort b/` | Returns a list of books sorted by ascending number of pages read.
-`sort rp/` | Returns a list of books sorted by ascending reading progress.
+`sort n/` | Returns a list of books sorted by name in alphabetical order `sort g/` | Returns a list of books sorted by genre in alphabetical order `sort b/` | Returns a list of books sorted by ascending number of pages read `sort rp/` | Returns a list of books sorted by ascending reading progress

    ![sortcommand](images/sortcommandeg.png)
    _Result of `sort g/`_